 Volunteering is often just the next step for engaged donors.
 In fact, that’s where most volunteers start.
 By posting volunteer opportunities on your Mightycause page, you can help inspire people interested in your cause to donate their time in addition to their dollars.
 It can also be a great way for people who may not be able to donate much money to help your cause in a meaningful way.

 Mightycause Advanced offers donor and volunteer tracking with our Supporters tool.
 Tracking financial gifts is important, but your donors often contribute to your nonprofit in many ways.
-Supporters records take into account all the contributions an individual makes to your nonprofit, from monetary donations to creating peer-to-peer fundraisers to volunteering their time.
+Supporter records take into account all the contributions an individual makes to your nonprofit, from monetary donations to creating peer-to-peer fundraisers to volunteering their time.

 Build Your Army of Supporters

 The difference between a small nonprofit that makes it and one that struggles is often how well they utilize volunteers.
-Some nonprofits relegate volunteers to tasks like working events, greeting visitors, or handling out flyers.
+Some nonprofits relegate volunteers to tasks like working events, greeting visitors, or handing out flyers.
 But the world is full of skilled, talented, passionate people!
 And you can further your mission by tapping into that talent and passion in your volunteers.

 - Bookkeepers and accountants